 Isn't stand up paddle boarding supposed to be really hard?

 The harder aspect in my opinion is mastering the strokes and your environment.
 You'll tire quickly if you're not using the paddle correctly or aren't aware of what the tide, wind and current are doing.
-Of all outdoor sports though, I'd say it's one of the easiest to learn!
+Of all outdoor sports though, I think it's one of the easiest to learn!

 I usually like adrenaline sports, won't this be boring?

 Great question.
-I definitely wouldn't call paddle boarding an adrenaline sport, it's more of a core strength workout and meditative experience than speed and thrill, though I do think it's a great complement to extreme sports.
+I definitely wouldn't call paddle boarding an adrenaline sport, it's more of a core strength workout and meditative experience than speed and thrill, though it's a great complement to extreme sports.
 It just does different things for you.

 It calms your mind, strengthens your body and enables you to really be in tune with nature, which aren't necessarily things you get from adrenaline sports.